This post may contain affiliate links. Please read my privacy policy.

 What To Eat With Naan Bread

-Here are some helpful tips for making delicious and fail-proof naan bread at home, every time!
+Here are the helpful tips for making my simple naan bread recipe, every time!

 Frequently Asked Questions

-Yes, you can.
-My recipe calls for active dry yeast but instant yeast can often be used interchangeably.
-If you use instant yeast, cut the amount to 2 teaspoons.
+Yes, you can!
+My recipe calls for active dry yeast, but you can swap it with instant yeast—just reduce the amount to 2 1/4 teaspoons.

-Yes, you can absolutely use bread flour, which has a higher gluten content, making the flatbread slightly more chewy.
-You can also mix all-purpose flour with bread flour.
+Yes, you can absolutely use bread flour!
+It has a higher gluten content, which makes the flatbread a bit chewier.
+You can also mix all-purpose flour with bread flour if you prefer.

 Yes, you can make gluten-free bread using alternative flours such as rice flour, almond flour, or a gluten-free flour blend.
 However, the texture and flavor will be different.

-Yes, you can freeze naan bread.
-Wrap it tightly with plastic wrap or a sheet of heavy aluminum foil, or place it in a freezer-safe sealable plastic bag or container before freezing.
-When you’re ready to eat it, thaw it in the refrigerator overnight or at room temperature, then reheat it in the oven or microwave for 10-20 seconds before serving.
+To freeze, I just wrap the naan tightly in plastic wrap or aluminum foil, or place it in a freezer-safe plastic bag or container.
+When I’m ready to eat, I thaw it in the refrigerator overnight or at room temperature, then reheat it in the oven or microwave for 10-20 seconds before serving.

-No, it is a type of leavened bread that is typically thicker and fluffier than a tortilla.
-Tortilla tends to be thinner and more pliable.
+No, it’s thicker and fluffier than a tortilla.
+Tortillas, on the other hand, are thinner and more pliable.

-There are three (3) simple ways to reheat naan bread: in the oven, on the stovetop, and in the microwave.
-You can reheat in the oven at 350°F (175°C) for 5 minutes.
-Alternatively, you can heat it on the stovetop over medium heat, cooking both sides of the bread.
-Finally, you can reheat in the microwave for 15-30 seconds by covering the bread with a damp cloth or paper towel.
+There are three simple ways I reheat naan: 1) in the oven at 350°F (175°C) for 5 minutes, 2) on the stovetop over medium heat, or 3) in the microwave for 15-30 seconds with a damp cloth or paper towels.

 What To Serve With Naan

-Naan bread is great with Indian curries and sauces like Butter Chicken and Chicken Tikka Masala.
-It’s also great with vibrant green-color mint chutney dip or chana masala, as pictured above.
-For a wholesome Indian dinner, I recommend the following recipes:
+Naan bread is great with vibrant green-color mint chutney dip or chana masala, as pictured above.
+For a wholesome Indian dinner at home, I recommend the following recipes:

 I hope you enjoy this post as much as I do.
 If you try my recipe, please leave a comment and consider giving it a 5-star rating.
 For more easy and delicious recipes, explore my Recipe Index, and stay updated by subscribing to my newsletter and following me on Facebook, Pinterest, and Instagram for new updates.